MSCLoaderPro/docs/ForCreators/EmbededResources.md

 # Adding a resource

-`NOTICE: this doesn't fully apply to adding Mod Icons!` [Adding mod icon](ForCreators/EmbededResources.md?id=adding-mod-icon)
+!> `NOTICE: this doesn't fully apply to adding Mod Icons! use this tutorial:` [Adding mod icon](ForCreators/EmbededResources.md?id=adding-mod-icon)

 1. click on the arrow left to `Add Resource` you should see this.